H\"older continuity and dimensions of fractal Fourier series: Applications

 \begin{Cor} Assume the Generalized Riemann Hypothesis holds.
 Then we have: \begin{itemize} \item[(i)] The functions $F(\mu;t)$ and $F(\lambda;t)$ are H\"older continuous with exponent $1/4-\epsilon$, for any $\epsilon>0$, and the same holds for the absolute values and the real and imaginary parts of these functions. \item[(ii)] The upper box-counting dimensions of the graphs of the functions $|F(\mu;t)|$, $\Re F(\mu;t)$, and $\Im F(\mu;t)$ over the interval $[0,1]$ are bounded by $\le 7/4$, and the same holds for the dimensions of the graphs associated with $F(\lambda;t)$. \end{itemize} Moreover, under conjectures \eqref{eq:S-mu-bound-conj} the bounds $1/4-\epsilon$ and $7/4$ in (i) and (ii) can be replaced by $1/2-\epsilon$ and $3/2$, respectively. \end{Cor}

-The assertion about the H\"older continuity of the Moebius Fourier series $F(\mu;t)$ is stated (though in a rather different form) in a recent paper of Veech \cite{veech2018} (see Remark 5.4).
+The assertion about the H\"older continuity of the M\"obius Fourier series $F(\mu;t)$ is stated (though in a rather different form) in a recent paper of Veech \cite{veech2018} (see Remark 5.4).
 The other assertions of the corollary do not seem to be in the literature.

 Several authors considered the more general exponential sums

 where $k$ is a positive integer.
 In particular, assuming the Generalized Riemann Hypothesis, Zhan and Liu \cite{liu-zhan1996} showed that if $k\ge2$, then for any fixed $\epsilon>0$ and uniformly in $t$, one has